Police drone for surveillance stirs fears

 Spokesperson Kevin McCormack said there should be rules on its use - whether it is flown over public places or private property.

-Next story in National: Dreaming of a flight for Christmas....
+Next story in New Zealand: Dreaming of a flight for Christmas....

 Copyright © 2012, Radio New Zealand